billburgess/BBTextFieldPicker/README.md

 BBTextFieldPicker
 =================

-A UIPickerView replacement for the keyboard in a UITextField
+BBTextFieldPicker is a UITextField replacement that swaps out the keyboard for a UIPickerView.